aehrc/pathling/site/docs/deployment.md

 [SMART App Launch Framework](https://hl7.org/fhir/smart-app-launch/index.html) is a profile of OAuth 2.0 which is specific to the access of health data.

-When authorisation is enabled through onfiguration, Pathling will refuse any requests which are not accompanied by a valid
+When authorisation is enabled through configuration, Pathling will refuse any requests which are not accompanied by a valid
 [bearer token](https://tools.ietf.org/html/rfc6750).
 Tokens must meet the following requirements: